The care we take of our pupils’ emotional and mental wellbeing is both for their own welfare and for the good of others.

 Naturally we want to protect and support our pupils, helping them to develop into healthy, fulfilled and resilient people and make sure they feel safe and enjoy their time at Westminster.
 Yet we also want to nurture their own pastoral skills, encouraging them to care for others and to act thoughtfully and compassionately.

-We make sure that pupils receive both support and guidance from a variety of sources, primarily members of staff but also trusted peers.
+We ensure that pupils receive both support and guidance from a variety of sources, primarily members of staff but also trusted peers.
 As well as a dedicated Housemaster, each pupil has a personal Tutor who has been assigned to him or her specifically and who knows and supports the pupil throughout his or her time at Westminster.

 Additionally, pupils can always access the wider pastoral resources of the school, such as our Chaplain, the School Counsellor and a team of pupils who have been trained as Peer Supporters.
 We also aim to keep the channels of communication between pupils, teachers and parents as open and straightforward as possible.